SpadeHeart

 Do not worry if you know next to nothing about the game of Bridge.
 With their help, you can gain the knowledge to help you navigate your way to learn the game of Bridge.
 We would suggest that people who are new to the game of Bridge, or may have played the game in the past & have forgotten how to play or what to bid etc, start with attending Teaching sessions, before attempting to play in any of our playing sessions.

-When you first attend a playing session (whether coming from Teaching sessions or not), your normal starting point would be playing in a Monday Morning session.
-Here there are lots of other people learning the game, with a smattering of experienced players to help you along.
+When you first attend a playing session (whether coming from Teaching sessions or not), your normal starting point would be playing in a Thursday Morning session.
+Here there are other people trying to learn the game.
 It is normal to feel nervous and apprehensive, so do not worry, as we have all been there the first time we arrived.
-If you get stuck and do not know what to do - help is at hand, and you can ask for help (WE MEAN THIS).
-Also, do not worry about making any mistakes - you are human & learning the game.
+Do not worry about making any mistakes - you are human & learning the game.
 We all learn the most about anything in life when we make mistakes and get things wrong.
 We are not here to criticise & belittle you, we are here make this a FUN & ENJOYMENT opportunity.
 This is not a game which you can learn everything about in a fixed amount of time.
 This is a game which you never stop learning about, no matter how long you have played or how experienced you are.
 All things evolve with time, and this is the same with Bridge.
-We currently have bidding boxes, bridgemates & dealing machines, amongst many others - all things that 50 years ago were not even thought about!
+We currently have bidding boxes, bridgemates & dealing machines, amongst other items - all things that 50 years ago were not even thought about!

 The world is your oyster as far as your progression can be in the big, big world of Bridge.
 Representatives of County, Regional, National & International teams all come initially from Bridge Clubs.
 How far do you wish to aspire..............